 What to Include in a Project Scope Statement

 The Scope Statement is an essential element of any project.
-Project managers use a Scope Statement to outline the results their project will produce and the terms and conditions under which they will perform their work.
-The people who requested the project and the project team should agree to all terms in the Scope Statement before actual project work begins.
+Project managers use the Scope Statement as a written confirmation of the results your project will produce and the constraints and assumptions under which you will work.
+Both the people who requested the project and the project team should agree to all terms in the Scope Statement before actual project work begins.

-Your Scope Statement should include the following information:
+A good Scope Statement includes the following information:

 Think of your Scope Statement, when viewed together with the other components of your project plan, as a binding agreement in which